-In its latest Settlements Report, the AGC-supported Construction Labor Research Council (CLRC) advises that construction-industry collective bargaining agreements settled from January through June of 2022 provide an average increase in wages and benefits of 3.6 percent or $2.17 in the first contract year.
-Along with the written report, CLRC has released a four-minute video highlighting key findings.
+In its latest Settlements Report, the AGC-supported Construction Labor Research Council (CLRC) advises that construction-industry collective bargaining agreements settled from January through September of 2022 provide an average increase in wages and benefits of 3.8 percent in the first contract year.
+First-year increases negotiated during the period grew by 1.0 percent since 2020, which CLRC notes is a steep rate of growth.
+The last time first-year increases grew by 1.0 percent, it took seven years – from 2012 to 2019 – CLRC reports.
+Measured by dollar amount rather than percentage, CLRC found that the average first-year increase negotiated year-to-date was $2.33 – a $0.53 jump from 2021 and $0.70 from 2020.

 The Pension Benefit Guaranty Corporation (PBGC) has proposed a regulation regarding interest rate assumptions in determining a withdrawing employer’s liability to a multiemployer plan, which could have significant implications for the unionized construction industry.